nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 ##### Logs

-Logs of the NGINX Gateway Fabric control plane and data plane can contain information that isn't otherwise reported in status or events.
-These could include errors in processing or passing traffic.
+Logs from the NGINX Gateway Fabric control plane and data plane can contain information that isn't available to status or events.
+These can include errors in processing or passing traffic.

 To see logs for the control plane container: